 C402.5.1.2 Air barrier compliance.
 A continuous air barrier for the opaque building envelope shall comply with the following:

-- Buildings or portions of buildings, including Group R and I occupancies, shall meet the provisions of Section C402.5.2. - Buildings or portions of buildings other than Group R and I occupancies shall meet the provisions of Section C402.5.3.
+- 1. Group R dwelling units that are accessed directly from the outdoors shall meet the provisions of Section C402.5.2. - 2.
+All other buildings or portions of buildings shall meet the provisions of Section C402.5.3.